 How It Affects You

 Heat-related deaths are one of the worst weather-related outcomes, killing 650 Americans each year.
-Global warming is hardest on city dwellers due to the urban heat island effect.
-Concrete and asphalt have made daytime temperatures 5 F hotter and nighttime temperatures 22 degrees hotter.
+The urban heat island effect from concrete and asphalt have made daytime temperatures 5 F hotter and nighttime temperatures 22 degrees hotter.

-Heat waves also worsen asthma.
+Heat waves worsen asthma.
 They encourage plants to produce "super pollen" that's larger and more allergenic.
-As a result, 50 million asthma and allergy sufferers would pay for increased health care costs.
+As a result, 50 million asthma and allergy sufferers pay for increased health care costs.

-The airline industry may be next.
-Extreme weather affects the jet stream.
+The airline industry may be next as extreme weather affects the jet stream.
 In 2019, an ice storm in Canada combined with a heat wave in Florida made the jet stream speed up.
 It sent a Virgin Atlantic Boeing 787 hurtling across Pennsylvania at a record 801 mph.
-As the jet stream destabilizes, it could create more turbulence and airline crashes.
+As the jet stream further destabilizes, it could create more turbulence and airline crashes.
 Extreme weather and rising sea levels caused by global warming endanger 128 military bases.